mattyoung101/tamara/papers/thesis/pages/acknowledgements.typ

 I would also like to thank my friends.
 Thank you for listening to me, and for those doing their theses, the best of luck in your own theses too.

-Last but not least, let me thank my mum Jeanette for her unwavering support throughout this project, and for putting in the effort to understand my incomprehensible yapping.
-It means a lot to me.
+Last but not least, I would especially like to thank my family for their immense support along this journey, it is invaluable to me.